Poland Is Holding Massive Pride Parades. But How Far Have LGBTQ Rights Really Come?

 The biggest pride event in Central and Eastern Europe brought more people than ever to the streets in the Polish capital of Warsaw on June 8.
-Tens of thousands of people marched, danced and sang waving colourful flags and umbrellas.
+Tens of thousands of people marched, danced and sang waving colorful flags and umbrellas.
 Back in 2005, gay rights activists had to fight to march in Warsaw.
 Pride events were officially banned in 2004 and 2005 by then mayor Lech Kaczynski, who later became President.

 What started as hundreds of people marching in defiance of the mayor, grew to nearly 50,000 marching in June alongside the new mayor, who was elected in 2018.
 In June, Rafal Trzaskowski became the first mayor to take part and speak to crowds from a parade float in Warsaw, which is Poland’s largest city with a population of 1.76 million people.
 And in at least 20 cities across Poland from June 29 to July 6, Equality Parades have taken place, including in the western city of Poznan, with more people than ever taking part.